An Extended ADMM for 3-Block Nonconvex Nonseparable Problems with Applications: Convergence analysis

-And the rest of the proof is easy to obtain in a similar way to Theorem \ref{thm:converge}. $\square $ \end{myproof}
+Proceeding as in the proof of Theorem \ref{thm:converge}, the final convergence is easy to be established. \end{proof}

-In practice, one may also meet the following cases which do not satisfy the Assumption \ref{ass:converge}: (i) $H(X,Y,Z)$ is nonseparable for $X$, $Y$ and $Z$, which means (a6) in Assumption \ref{ass:converge} is not satisfied; (ii) The linear constraint of problem (\ref{equ:opt}) does not contain one of $X$ and $Y$, which tells one of $\mathcal{A}$ and $\mathcal{B}$ equals to zero-operator, thus (a2) in Assumption \ref{ass:converge} is not satisfied.
+Another case is that practical problems do not satisfy Assumption \ref{ass:converge}: (1) $H(X,Y,Z)$ is nonseparable for $X$, $Y$, and $Z$, which means (a6) in Assumption \ref{ass:converge} is not satisfied.
+(2) The linear constraint in \eqref{equ:opt} does not contain either $X$ or $Y$, which implies one of $\mathcal{A}$ and $\mathcal{B}$ equals to the zero operator.
+Thus (a2) in Assumption \ref{ass:converge} is invalid.